kilativ-dotcom/scp-converter/README.md

 ## scp-converter

 This is a program that translates scp agents from old format into new format.

+In order to convert agents you will need to build kb with old agents, run sc-server and then run this converter.
+It will send websocket requests to sc-server to get agents structures and then save new agents in output directory(use flag -o to override default directory)

 to run you can use script
 ```shell